kirstin/kirstinheidler.co.uk/pages/privacy-policy.md

 Postal address: Wernlas, Cwmdu, Llandeilo, SA19 7EE, Wales

 It is very important that the information we hold about you is accurate and up to date.
-Please let us know if at any time your personal information changes by emailing us at hello@kirstinheidler.co.uk
+Please let us know if at any time your personal information changes by emailing us at <a id="mailLink">hello[ät]kirstinheidler.co.uk</a>

 ## Data Collection